Sapo-Dorado/elixirdev/README.md

 1. Install Docker on your computer.
 2. Download develop.sh, pause.sh, and clean.sh
 3. Run develop.sh from the desired development directory.
 Files from this directory will be accessible in the /app folder of the elixir container.
+4. Before running mix phx.server change the hostname in config/dev.exs from localhost to db
-4. Run pause.sh to stop the containers, or clean.sh to remove all created networks and containers
+5. Run pause.sh to stop the containers, or clean.sh to remove all created networks and containers

 # Bash Script Contents
 You can also copy these commands to test them out